PanagiotisKots/Minimum-Weight-Subgraph-Finder-Algorithm/README.md

 - Output: 9
 - Explanation:

-        The above figure represents the input graph. <br>
+        The above figure represents the input graph.
-        The blue edges represent one of the subgraphs that yield the optimal answer. <br>
+        The blue edges represent one of the subgraphs that yield the optimal answer.
         Note that the subgraph [[1,0,3],[0,5,6]] also yields the optimal answer.
-It is not possible to get a subgraph with less weight satisfying all the constraints. <br>
+        It is not possible to get a subgraph with less weight satisfying all the constraints.

 <br>